 The County Assessor of the county where any given piece of real estate is located values the property and taxes the owner of the real estate a property tax based on that value.
 Prior to Prop.
 13, as the values of real estate fluctuated, the owner's property tax also fluctuated annually.
 Plus, there was no cap on the increase in the property taxes.
-The general upwards trend of higher home values in the pre-1978 housing market would frequently result in an expensive annual increase in property taxes for many Californians.
+The general upward trend of higher home values in the pre-1978 housing market would frequently result in an expensive annual increase in property taxes for many Californians.
 Eventually, that became unbearable for many Californian's, so Prop.
 13 passed.

 Prop.
 13 sets the tax rate on a home at 1% of the value of the property when it is purchased (or otherwise changes ownership).
 As long as there isn't a “change of ownership,” per Prop.
 13, the county assessor's office may not increase the property tax by more than 2% each year, regardless of the value of your property or other fluctuations in the real estate market.
 As a result, homeowners who remain in the same property for many years will have a much lower property tax bill than their neighbors who just purchased their home.